AndrewBMartin/pygurobi/README.md

 ```
 That's much easier to read.
 We can clearly see how much volume is harvested in each of the 10 periods.

 Notice how we passed `pg.sum_variables_by_index` a model object, m, and the name of a set of variables, "harv".
-This syntax allows me to access variables without managing them in the interpreter.
+This syntax allows us to access variables without managing them in the interpreter.
 There are however use cases where it's preferable to manage variables in the interpreter, for instance to pass a list of variables to be summed.
 PyGurobi offers syntax for this as well.

 As an example, consider the case where we want to see the volume of softwood, sw, harvested in each period.